* AUTHOR * HISTORIAN * NOTED AUTHORITY ON PIRACY * NOVELIST * CONSULTANT TO BLACK SAILS & FIRELOCK GAMES *

 Interviews (other than noted above)

-Interviewed for No'Ala Huntsville magazine Nov-Dec 2013, as part of a feature on the Huntsville Fencing Club.
+Interviewed for and quoted in No'Ala Huntsville magazine Nov-Dec 2013, as part of a feature on the Huntsville Fencing Club.

 Interviewed for al.Com and The Huntsville Times in September 2013 as part of three short articles on the subject of piracy and treasure in Alabama, and on pirate language: "Arrr there pirate tales from Alabama?", "Aye!
 Alabama is booty-licious...", and Avast, me hearties! by Kelly Kazek.